JediLuke/flamelex/README.md

 branch `franklin_dev`, as a tip-o'-the-hat to Franklin, the original seed that grew into Flamelex.
 Any code archaelogists out there?? here's a dig!

+I went back & forth a lot over various design - before I totally understood gproc, I wasn't able to structure the GUI components in a heirarchical manner which made sense.
+The heirarchical tuples were (not the, just one) solution to this (now we use PubSub).

+I also suffered from a lot of scope creep - I went from doing basic editing, to developing a new CLI GUI, to developing a TiddlyWIki, to developing software agents that are always running to help you.
+This version tries to show a MVP for all these features, but is just enough to "get it out the door" and show the community what I've done so far.`

 ## Detailed Flamelex manual